Breast Enlargement for Gender Affirmation | Find Cost / Price Information and Much More

 - Have a healthy BMI

 - Have a referral letter from a specialist health professional

 All of our Medbelle surgeons adhere to the guidance provided by The World Professional Association for Transgender Health (WPATH).
 By doing this, they can ensure that you are in the best position possible when you have surgery.

 Breast surgery is a popular option to help any individual achieve a specific look to their breasts, including transgender women and transfeminine individuals.
 For transfeminine individuals, breast surgery can be especially powerful with regard to easing gender dysphoria or body dysmorphia, though you may be motivated by simply wanting to increase the size or alter the shape of your breasts.
-No matter the reason, breast enlargement can help some feel much more comfortable with your body.
+No matter the reason, breast enlargement can help many patients feel much more comfortable with their body.